linx-software/hubspot/README.md

 # Integration with Hubspot

 ## Description
-Automation of tasks on Hubspot such as creating forms, reading submissions of forms can be with Linx and API requests.
-This sample demonstrate automation of tasks related with forms on Hubspot and pushing submissions  to google sheets
+Automation of tasks on Hubspot such as creating forms, reading submissions of forms can be done with Linx and API requests.
+This sample demonstrate automation of tasks related with forms and submissions on Hubspot and pushing submissions to google sheets.
+Reading of forms might be useful for an integration with an external system that has its own form-building interface.
+Submissions can be easily read for deduplicate, update or create contacts or integration with other third-part apps like Salesforce.

 #### Features:
 * Create forms.
 * Retrieve all forms details.